umac-azde/data-engineer-interview-prep/Readme.txt

-Here's a template for a GitHub README file tailored for an interview guide focused on Azure Data Engineering, specifically covering Python and PySpark:

----

 # Azure Data Engineer Interview Guide

 Welcome to the **Azure Data Engineer Interview Guide**!
 This repository is designed to help aspiring and experienced data engineers prepare for interviews by providing a comprehensive list of topics, best practices, and example questions related to Azure Data Engineering, with a special focus on Python and PySpark.